Contribute to the work of Canada’s Parliament – while learning about the parliamentary process and the people involved in it

 Economics, Resources and International Affairs, and Legal and Social Affairs

-Analysts and Research Assistants in the Economics, Resources and International Affairs, and Legal and Social Affairs divisions provide high-quality, substantive and timely information, research and analysis to parliamentary committees, individual Senators and members of the House of Commons, and parliamentary associations and delegations.
+Analysts and research assistants in these two divisions provide high-quality, substantive and timely information, research and analysis to parliamentary committees, individual senators and members of the House of Commons, and parliamentary associations and delegations.

-Interns assigned to these divisions will gain practical experience through, for example:
+If assigned to one of these divisions, you will gain practical experience in research and analysis through, for example:

-- assisting Analysts with research and analysis in areas within the divisions’ mandates;
+- assisting analysts with their work in areas within the divisions’ mandates

-- conducting research and preparing speaking notes for parliamentary associations and delegations; and
+- conducting research and preparing speaking notes for parliamentary associations and delegations

 Public Education Programs

-Public Education Programs delivers public, educational and visitor programs, which help to educate and inform Canadians about Parliament and its institutions with a variety of tools and resources, including guided tours, exhibits, print and web resources.
+This division delivers public, educational and visitor programs about Parliament, using a variety of tools and resources, including guided tours, exhibits, and print and web resources.

-- assisting in the planning and implementation of the Teachers Institute on Canadian Parliamentary Democracy;
+- the Teachers Institute on Canadian Parliamentary Democracy

-- contributing to the development of interpretive content for various media;
+- the development of interpretive and educational content for various media

-- assisting in project or program development in support of visitor services or public outreach; and
+- project or program development that supports visitor services or public outreach

 Reference, Current Awareness and User Services

-The Reference, Current Awareness and User Services Division, is responsible for branch services and innovation, the coordination of reference and information requests, the provision of media monitoring and data visualization services, and the Library's Research Publications Program.
+This division is responsible for services provided to parliamentarians and for innovation in Library branches, the coordination of reference and information requests, the provision of media monitoring and data visualization services, and the Library's research publications program.

-The intern assigned to this division will gain practical experience and support colleagues working in media monitoring and the Research Publications Program.
+If assigned to this division, you will gain practical experience in media monitoring and the planning and marketing of research publications.

-- helping to evaluate products and services, and suggest improvements where needed;
+- evaluating products and services, and suggesting improvements where needed

-- assisting with a benchmarking exercise of comparable organizations offering research and media monitoring products;
+- benchmarking comparable organizations that offer research and media monitoring services

-- contributing to the renewal of media monitoring services, particularly with regards to tools and analytics; and
+- renewing media monitoring services, particularly related tools and analytics

-- have completed a Bachelor's degree from a recognized university by Spring 2018;
+- have graduated with a degree from a recognized university between January 2018 and June 2020

-- have an interest in Parliament, the public policy process or in public outreach and education;
+- have an interest in Parliament, the public policy process, or public outreach and education

 - your curriculum vitae